EncisoAlva/EncisoAlva.github.io/index.md

 For contact use `juliocesar.encisoalva@mavs.uta.edu` or [LinkedIn](https://www.linkedin.com/in/julio-enciso-alva/).

+$~$

-If you are confused by the lack of music, then you were looking for my brother: the famous composer and violist [Erick Ricardo Enciso-Alva](https://linktr.ee/erealva).
+If you found this page while looking for music, you likely were looking for my brother: the famous composer and violist [Erick Ricardo Enciso-Alva](https://linktr.ee/erealva).

+$~$
+$~$

 **Disclaimer:** Opinions stated or implied in this website are a responsability of the author, and they may not be representative of my employers, funders, or organizations that I am part of.
-Once that is said, Free Palestine!